Pakistani economic crisis (2022–2024): 2023

-In January 2023, for the first time, the CEO of Pakistan's largest bank, Habib Bank comments publicly on the prevailing economic situation.
-He said it could be a "big blow to the economy" if the stakeholders didn’t make the right decisions swiftly.
+In January 2023, Muhammad Aurangzeb, the CEO of Pakistan's largest bank, Habib Bank commented publicly on the prevailing economic situation that it could be a "big blow to the economy" if the stakeholders didn't make the right decisions swiftly.

 In late January, Pakistan lifted the artificial cap on its currency, causing the rupee to plunge 20% against the dollar in a few days.
 The government raised fuel prices by 16%.
-And the Pakistani central bank raised its interest rate by 100 basis points to battle the country’s highest inflation in decades, expected to be as high as 26% in January.
-Pakistan’s economy is on the brink of collapse.
+And the Pakistani central bank raised its interest rate by 100 basis points to battle the country's highest inflation in decades, expected to be as high as 26% in January.

 In February 2023, a Moody economist predicted that inflation in Pakistan could average 33% in the first half of the year 2023.
-China lends Pakistan further 700 million dollars to shore up FX reserves.
+China lent Pakistan further 700 million dollars to shore up Forex reserves.
 Pakistan's Consumer price index (CPI) further jumped to 31.5%, the highest annual rate in 50 years.
+Also Fitch downgrades Pak's sovereign credit rating from CCC+ to CCC−.
+The New York-based ratings agency warned that a default could be a "real possibility".

-In March, Moody's downgrades Pakistan's rating to Caa3; changes outlook to stable from negative.
-Finance Minister Ishaq Dar said China approved a rollover of a $1.3 billion loan for cash-strapped Pakistan, which will help shore up its depleting foreign exchange reserves.
+In March 2023, the food inflation rate in Pakistan witnessed a significant increase, with urban areas experiencing a rate of 47.1 percent and rural areas facing a slightly higher rate of 50.2 percent.
+Moody's downgrades Pakistan's rating to Caa3; changes outlook to stable from negative.
+Finance Minister Ishaq Dar said that China approved a rollover of a $1.3 billion loan for cash-strapped Pakistan, which would help shore up its depleting foreign exchange reserves.
 The World Bank further recorded the Consumer price index (CPI) for food items on a year on year basis at 45.1%, the second highest in South Asia after Sri Lanka.
+The Consumer price index (CPI) raced to 35.4 per cent in the highest annual rise in prices on record, driven mainly by skyrocketing costs of food, electricity, beverage, and transport.
+The inflation number was the highest annual rate since available data - July 1965 - according to the research firm Arif Habib Ltd, and is expected to rise in the upcoming months.